Troubleshoot errors in Snowflake Notebooks¶

 The following popup occurs when you try to start your notebook:

-When this domain is on the allowlist, your apps can communicate with Snowflake servers without any restrictions.
+When these domains are on the allowlist, your apps can communicate with Snowflake servers without any restrictions.

 In addition, to prevent any issues connecting to the Snowflake backend, ensure that WebSockets are not blocked in your network configuration.